 Charging Accidents—only the charger sold with your e-cigarette is fully compatible.
 Many exploding e-cigarette incidents involve using the wrong charger.
 Charging can also heat the battery and the surrounding area.
 Users should take into account basic fire safety precautions.
 Charging for a longer period of time than necessary is ill-advised.

 Lithium-ion batteries are one of the most common power sources for smaller consumer electronics like cell phone s and e-cigarettes, though many consumers are unaware that they may catch on fire, explode, and cause serious injuries.

 Lithium-ion batteries are known to fail and incite fires and explosions.
 There are multiple reports of fires caused by failures of E-cigarette lithium-ion batteries.
-The injuries sustained are quite serious, most commonly to the mouth, hands and face.
+The e-cigarette injuries sustained are quite serious, most commonly to the mouth, hands and face.
 In recent years, the U.S. Consumer Product Safety Commission (CPSC) has recalled hundreds of products for defective lithium-ion batteries installed, specifically for presenting explosion, fire and burn hazards.

 In 2015, the U.S. National Fire Protection Association (NFPA) reported 15 independent E-cigarette fire incidents.
-Unlike smartphones and other electronics, e-cigarettes are currently an unregulated product, so the total injuries caused may be greatly underestimated.
+Unlike smartphones and other electronics, e-cigarettes are currently an unregulated product, so the total e-cigarette injuries caused may be greatly underestimated.
 Reports of battery malfunction explosions describe the defective E-cigarettes behaving like “flaming rockets.”

 Medical personnel at trauma and burn units across the United States are reporting an increase of E-cigarette injuries.
 The burn injuries are likely to affect the mouth, face, hands, and sometimes the eyes.